+0 utnut Expected Benefits

+Ol uipui Social Economy Environment

-0 utout Expected Benefits U utput Social Economy Environment baseline analysis of the Economic Rate of Return.
-Increased income is even better if forest food inputs are simulated on land management patterns that can increase by an average of \$28,9750 per month per hectare, equivalent to 25% increase in income assuming commercial crops are commercial types such as corn (Zea mays), peanuts (Arachis hypogaea), cassava (Manihot esculenta), sweet potato (Ipomea batatas), chocolate (Theobroma cacao), and coffee (Coffea arabica).
-Output 1.1.2.
-Increased forest land cover - In achieving output, the project targets the success of seedling growth by 70%.
+Oi utput Social Environment

+• Increased forest land cover - arabica).
+In achieving output, the project targets the success of seedling growth by 70%.
 This growth can be harvest in 10 years and bring financial impact.
 As result it can bring approximately \$920,31359 / yr / ha Increasing land cover in the upstream area will strengthen the protection function of a forest area.
-The protection function in the Saddang watershed ecosystem is, among others, regulating the water system, preventing erosion and preventing flooding.
+The protection function in the Saddang watershed ecosystem is, among others, regulating the water system, preventing erosion and preventing

-Output Expected Benefits Output Social Economy Environment The project - If the forest land cover effectively used, it can have increased Carbon Reserves 649,850 tons / ha / yr Output 1.2.1.
+2 Expected Benefits Output Social Economy Environment The project - If the forest land cover effectively used, it can have increased Carbon Reserves 649,850 tons / ha / yr Output 1.2.1.
 Increased capacity of escort and local communities in the scheme of Social Forestry program will strengthen the social forestry scheme in each project target village.
 The first step is strengthening the capacity of facilatators who will intensively communicate and mediate the farmer groups or its member.
-This step will train field officers (field facilitators) how to assist community, how to operate the project program in the field level and socialize the Environmental and Social Policy of Adaptation Fund.
+This step will train field officers (field officers (field facilitators) how to assist community, how to operate the project program in the field level and socialize the Environmental and Social Policy of Adaptation Fund.
 The second step is strengthening the capacity of farmer groups.
 It will include groups dynamics and groups knowledge.
 So, both individually and institutionally will be upgraded.
 In this output will accommodate

-Output Expected Benefits Juipui Social Economy Environment vulnerable people such as women and elder.
+2 Expected Benefits 9 Output Social Economy Environment vulnerable people such as women and elder.
 At this point we will not mention any numbers of women or elder that we must accommodate.
 We must considerate first the condition and cultural based on the village.
-Participatory approach will Output 1.2.2.
-Increased capacity of stakeholders in sustainable forest management conduct this.
-The project program intervense knowledge not only to the community but also to the other stakeholders especially key person in the district governance.
-This program will adjust same vision to all stakeholders how to conduct sustainable forest management based on their own problem. - - Output 1.2.3.
+Participatory approach will conduct this.
+Output 1.2.2.
+Increased capacity of stakeholders in sustainable forest management The project program intervense knowledge not only to the community but also to the other stakeholders especially key person in the district governance.
+This program will adjust same vision to all stakeholders how to conduct sustainable forest management based on their own problem.
+Output 1.2.3.
 Increased stakeholders involved in order to support of the Social Forestry scheme Full supported from all stakeholders will increase acceleration of social forestry scheme Appointed the right stakeholders, especially in marketing, will increase the price of the community product (Forest-Food).
-As ratio, if we cut valuechain it will 10%-20% cost less and if we can find
+As ratio, if we cut value-chain it will 10%-20% cost less and if we can find

-Output Expected Benefits Output Social Economy Environment the right price, likes the price in Java, the price will increase 20%-25%.
+Output Expected Benefits ( Dutput Social Economy Environment the right price, likes the price in Java, the price will increase 20%-25%.
 Output 1.3.1.
 Increased skills of Forest Farmers, Women and Vulnerable Groups in Managing Sustainable Forest Involving vulnerable groups will increase community trust to the project.
 As many as 250 people in vulnerable groups will increase their income.
 The productivity will be 100% (from none (\$0) into available income (approximately \$35,0937-\$105,2811/month) Output 1.3.2.
 Availability of infrastructure, processing technology of forests-food Technology processing will increase the price of the product and it is estimated into 10%-15%.
 The availability of 10 units of forest food processing facilities and infrastructure is built using the concept of environmentally friendly so that it cannot trigger damage around it Output 1.3.3.
 Initiating forest food products to the market The trickle- down effect on establishing market will provide another job opportunity in the village.
 The project is not only endorsing community to change their paradigm to conserve forest, but also help farmers selling their product to the market.
 If we can find the right market it and if we can find the right price, additional income